 In the case of an oral aversion, a baby typically objects to anything in her mouth including the nipple of a feeding bottle.
 Whereas in the case of a feeding aversion, baby is happy to have things in her mouth just so long as it’s not the nipple of a bottle (or breast or spoon or food in the case of these types of feeding aversions).

-While a feeding aversion is one of the most common reasons for feeding refusal, an oral aversion is one of the least likely causes.
-So it’s essential that a feeding aversion is ruled out before assuming an oral aversion is the cause.
+A feeding aversion is often mistaken as an oral aversion.
+A feeding aversion is FAR more common than oral aversion.
+Therefore, it’s important that a feeding aversion is ruled out before assuming an oral aversion is the cause.

 2. Baby is too tired to feed effectively